crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 11. The [XWalkVersionAndAPIVersion](XWalkVersionAndAPIVersion.java) sample demonstrates how to get API version and xwalk version, include:
+### 11. The [XWalkViewWithVersionAndAPIVersion](XWalkViewWithVersionAndAPIVersion.java) sample demonstrates how to get API version and xwalk version, include:

 * XWalkView can get and show API version
 * XWalkView can get and show xwalk version